seanpm2001/py-multiauth/docs/index.md

-- Extract Location (`extract_location`): The extract_location of the token.
+- Extract Location (`extract_location`): The location in the requests and responses sequence to extract the token from..
 The values that this parameter can take are:
   - `RequestURL`
   - `RequestHeader`
   - `RequestBody`